RelationalAI/QuestionAnsweringKG/sf_docs/question_answering_on_kg.md

 # KGQA: Question Answering on Knowledge Graphs Using RelationalAI and Snowflake Cortex AI

-Our work is an adaptation of [QirK: Question Answering via Intermediate Representation on Knowledge Graphs]('https://arxiv.org/abs/2408.07494')
+[Here]('https://github.com/jlscheerer/kgqa/tree/main') is the link to the original implementation from the paper [QirK: Question Answering via Intermediate Representation on Knowledge Graphs]('https://arxiv.org/abs/2408.07494').

 <!-- ------------------------ -->